Summary

 Gun policy

-On June 16, 2016, The Washington Post reported that “‘pro-gun’ Bob Casey” had become “an evangelist for gun control laws”.
-After the Sandy Hook school massacre in December 2012, he had “completely flipped his views” on several gun issues, largely as a result of having been “accosted” by his wife and daughter.
-“Casey has since embraced every major proposal to counter gun violence,” reported the Post, “including a renewed ban on assault weapons and enhanced background checks before gun purchases.”
+In 2016, The Washington Post reported that “‘pro-gun’ Bob Casey” had become “an evangelist for gun control laws”.
+After the Sandy Hook school massacre in 2012, he had “completely flipped his views” on several gun issues, largely as a result of having been “accosted” by his wife and daughter.
+“Casey has since embraced every major proposal to counter gun violence”, the Post reported, “including a renewed ban on assault weapons and enhanced background checks before gun purchases.”
 In the wake of the Orlando Pulse massacre, he unveiled the Hate Crimes Prevention Act, which would have prevented people convicted of hate crimes from buying guns.
 He said he had never really thought about the gun issue until Sandy Hook, “coasting along with Pennsylvania’s traditional pro-gun views in a state where the National Rifle Association has held sway for decades”.
-After Sandy Hook, he “found it unacceptable that the NRA opposed any new laws”.[68]
+After Sandy Hook, he “found it unacceptable that the NRA opposed any new laws”.[64]

-On June 25, 2016, Philadelphia magazine ran an article about Casey’s “profound about-face on gun control”, noting that it had taken place within “a matter of days” and that Casey “was the first to introduce gun control legislation after the massacre in Orlando”.
-Casey said that his switch had been a result of “thinking of the enormity of it, what happened to those children, which was indescribably horrific, and then having my wife and daughter say to me, ‘You’re going to vote on this at some point.
+Philadelphia magazine ran an article the same year about Casey’s “profound about-face on gun control”, noting that it had taken place in “a matter of days” and that Casey “was the first to introduce gun control legislation after the massacre in Orlando”.
+Casey said his switch had been a result of “thinking of the enormity of it, what happened to those children, which was indescribably horrific, and then having my wife and daughter say to me, ‘You’re going to vote on this at some point.
 How are you going to vote?'”
 He said: “I had to ask myself that question, because normally I would stay in my lane.
 There’s only two lanes on this.
 It’s the NRA lane or the voting for commonsense gun measures lane.
-So I decided whether I was going to stay in the old lane, in which I had traveled a long time but really had never been challenged or had to cast a real big vote.”[69]
+So I decided whether I was going to stay in the old lane, in which I had traveled a long time but really had never been challenged or had to cast a real big vote.”[65]

 Healthcare